How to Cook the Perfect Eggs for Every Cooking Method

-Agar notes one more tip: "Also, don't salt eggs too early; it tears at the texture.
+Agar shares one more tip: "Also, don't salt eggs too early; it tears at the texture.
 Salt them right at the end."

 Before you even add your eggs, cook your veggies and meat in olive oil for a few minutes over medium heat, says food blogger Autumn Boyle, founder of Lectin Free Mama.
 Whisk eggs with a tablespoon of liquid per egg then spread the meat and veggies in an even layer across the pan and turn the heat down to medium-low.
 Next, pour the eggs over the mix-ins and pick up the pan and swirl it around so the egg covers the entire bottom—it might come up about a centimeter on the sides of the pan.
 "Now, instead of risking an omelet that falls apart when flipped, cook it over low to medium-low heat with a lid on," Boyle says.
 "The enclosed low heat will cook the omelet on both sides evenly.
 Simply sprinkle some cheese on, fold it in half, and slide it out onto a plate."
 Done and done.

 Make it French